‘Tell me, what is it you plan to do

 I haven’t decided if I will go on the academic job market when I finish this degree.
 For a while, I thought I had chosen the academic route because I derived self-worth from external approval and for me, external approval was always granted because of my performance in school.
 When I detached from that mode of validation, I realized that I have other callings–one in particular that’s always been there but that got buried over the years.
 During the past decade of teaching, my favorite moments have been connecting with students who are feeling stuck by their limiting beliefs, helping them to move past those beliefs and take charge of their lives.
 Research and literature have been important to me, but they always felt secondary to building relationships and helping others find their light.

 Learning to listen to my intuition and trust myself has enabled me to recognize that my ultimate purpose is to empower others to overcome their inner critics and limiting beliefs, and lead the lives they want.
 What form that will take only time will tell.
-I believe each person has the power to lead and transform the world around him or her, but we hold ourselves back.
-As a first baby step to living this purpose more fully, I’m pursuing a certification as a Certified Professional Coach.
-Doing the work to complete a PhD while teaching and coaching is a long and bumpy road, but with the support of loved ones and lots of self-compassion, I am wholeheartedly committed to the process.
+For the time being, I work part-time as a certified professional life coach because I believe each person has the power to lead and transform the world around him or her, but we hold ourselves back.
+Doing the work to complete a PhD while teaching and coaching (and working two other part-time jobs!) is a long and bumpy road, but with the support of loved ones and lots of self-compassion, I am wholeheartedly committed to the process.
 And ironically enough, coaching helped me rediscover my passion for literature.

 I started this blog in November 2016 to document what I think about and do–things that have helped me emerge from the fog of my previous life that I do on a regular basis now to experience present moment peace.
 I don’t claim to have all the answers, and I still have a lot of questions, but I do know what has worked for me so far.